| |

 Instructions

 • Hull and rinse the strawberries.
 Slice the berries thinly and place them in a bowl.
-Add 1/3 cup of sugar and toss to coat.
-Set aside.
+Add 1/3 cup of granulated sugar and toss to coat.
+Set aside and let them macerate for 30 minutes.

 • Cut the butter into the dry ingredients until the mixture resembles fine crumbs.